frontEnd2130/front-final/README.md

 Run `nx affected:e2e` to execute the end-to-end tests affected by a change.

+## Env File

+In order to run this program properly, an API KEY must be set through environment variables.

+You can create your .env file with this parameter : `REACT_APP_API_KEY="API_KEY"` in this way, The program will automatically detect the API_KEY from the .env file.

 ## Understand your workspace

 Run `nx dep-graph` to see a diagram of the dependencies of your projects.